-- New residential development, including opportunities for self-build homes and starter homes, must provide a high quality residential environment which assists in delivering urban regeneration or contributes to creating sustainable communities and which overall enhances the built environment. - 2.
-In addition, opportunities to provide self-build homes and starter homes will be considered acceptable as part of limited infill within existing ribbon developments within the Green Belt where it is demonstrated that they do not have an adverse impact upon the openness and integrity of the wider Green Belt. - 3.
-A suitable residential environment will include safe and appropriate access, have adequate amenity space and parking provision and be safe from environmental pollutants such as land contamination, excessive noise and air quality issues. - 4.
-New developments should also be: - a) within 2km radius of local medical services; - b) within 1.5km of a designated centre within the city hierarchy (policy R3); - c) within 1km radius of a primary school; - d) within 1km of indoor and outdoor sports facilities; and - e) within 400m of a bus stop - f) within 400m of publicly accessible green space. - 5.
-Proposals should also be in conformity with all other relevant plan policies. - 6.
-The delivery of self-build homes will be supported where they meet the criteria of this policy - 7.
+- 1. New residential development, including opportunities for self-build homes and starter homes, must provide a high quality residential environment which assists in delivering urban regeneration or contributes to creating sustainable communities and which overall enhances the built environment. - 2.
+In addition, opportunities to provide self-build homes and starter homes will be considered acceptable as part of limited infill within existing ribbon developments within the Green Belt where it is demonstrated that they do not have an adverse impact upon the openness and integrity of the wider Green Belt. - A suitable residential environment will include safe and appropriate access, have adequate amenity space and parking provision and be safe from environmental pollutants such as land contamination, excessive noise and air quality issues. - 4.
+Wherever possible nNew developments should also be: - a) within 2km radius of local medical services; - b) within 1.5km of a designated centre within the city hierarchy (policy R3); - c) within 1km radius of a primary school; - d) within 1km of indoor and outdoor sports facilities; and - e) within 400m of a bus stop - f) within 400m of publicly accessible green space. - 5.
+Proposals should also be in conformity with all other relevant plan policies - 6. -Sustainable transport provision and the infrastructure required to support housing development must be considered from the onset, to ensure all sites have easy access to high quality public transport and walking and cycling routes

+7. The delivery of self-build homes will be supported where they meet the criteria of this policy

 Developer Contributions via Community Infrastructure Levy and/or Section 106 Obligations may be required to address any deficiency.

 The principles of supporting a sustainable residential development have been considered through a range of evidence and best practice as well as an overview of local services and facilities and their proximity to homes and development opportunities across the city.
+It is vital that new homes are easily accessible to schools, health facilities, leisure provisions and public transport etc. Should development come forward that is deficient against the criteria in policy H3 then the site specific circumstances will be considered to understand the extent to which the criteria are not met.
+Should it be deemed appropriate and justified without excessively impacting on development viability, developer contributions will be required via a Section 106 agreement and/or CIL.
+This will be managed through Policy IM1.

-It is vital that new homes are easily accessible to schools, health facilities, leisure provisions and public transport etc. When considering public transport options in particular new homes should seek to maximise connectivity to the existing network and facilitate extensions to this network where practicable.
+When considering public transport options in particular new homes should comply with the TfWM's access standards of 400m to a bus stop and seek to maximise connectivity to the existing network and facilitate extensions to this network where practicable.
+This should include new and improved bus connections with good service frequency to serve new larger sites where appropriate and practical.